 When President Teddy Roosevelt arrived at the South Rim’s El Tovar Hotel in 1906, it was a newly opened bastion of elegance just 20 feet from the precipitous edge of the Grand Canyon.
 Today, the historic hotel and its elegant dining room remain a world-class destination with food to match the spectacular sandstone scenery a stone’s throw away.

-If you enjoy wine, it is worth perusing the restaurant’s extensive wine list that has garnered a coveted Award of Excellence from Wine Spectator Magazine for four consecutive years.
-Of the 100 varieties of domestic wine available, 70 percent are organically and sustainably harvested.
+At lunch and dinner, it is worth perusing the restaurant’s extensive wine list that has garnered a coveted Award of Excellence from Wine Spectator Magazine for four consecutive years.
+Of the 100 varieties of domestic wine available, 70% are organically and sustainably harvested.

 Established in 1905, El Tovar Hotel was built before the Grand Canyon became a national park, which happened 11 years later.
 Architect Charles Whittlesey designed it, combining a number of architectural styles from Swiss chalet to Mission.
 It’s still just 100 yards from the end of the railroad route from Williams, Ariz., located next to the Hopi House.

-Because of the overwhelming popularity of the restaurant, advance reservations are highly recommended for dinner.
+Because of the overwhelming popularity of the restaurant, advance reservations are required for lunch dinner.
 You can call 928-638-2631, ext.
-6432, or email firstname.lastname@example.org.
+6432, or email email@example.com.
 The official reservation website is at www.grandcanyonlodges.com/dine/el-tovar-dining-room-and-lounge/.

 El Tovar Hotel guests can make dinner reservations six months in advance.
 Visitors not staying in the hotel can make a dinner reservation 30 days in advance.